Lumintop FW1A Flashlight Review

 LED and Beam

-Just like the triple I reviewed (and the one I ordered and paid for myself), this light has a Cree XP-L HI, 5000K emitter.
-This is a single emitter light, and has a deep orange peel reflector.
+Just like the triple, I reviewed (and the one I ordered and paid for myself), this light has a Cree XP-L HI, 5000K emitter.
+This is a single emitter light and has a deep orange peel reflector.
 Remember the light being 8.7mm longer?
 Here’s that length.
 Want a throwy light, use a deeper reflector.
 So the tradeoff is a bit of length.
 If the light was shorter, you’d have a less throwy, more spilly beam.
-Nice though, that one gets to pick between these two options!
-Also it’s kind of nice they’re differentiable at a glance, with the throwy one being longer.
+Nice thought, that one gets to pick between these two options!
+Also, it’s kind of nice they’re differentiable at a glance, with the throwy one being longer.